K-log/SOS-Project/journal.md

   *Issues we have run into:*
   - [x] Minor issues with wall jumping needing to be fixed to work with the new player movement script.
-  - [ ] About a week or two behind schedule but now that the code has been cleaned up it should be easier to make more progress.
+  - [x] About a week or two behind schedule but now that the code has been cleaned up it should be easier to make more progress.

-### Week 6
-    To Be Completed!

-### Week 7
+### Week 7 and Week 6
-    To Be Completed!
+  Noah: Finished rebuilding the player movement system and built a test level and started on creating some assets for the player.
+Cleaned up the project again.
+Added a lot of documentation to the scripts.
+  Nauy:

+  *Things we have completed:*
+    - Player Movement is finally done.
+This includes: Walking, Jumping, Longjumping, WallJumping, Crouching, and Running.
+    - We have a temporary camera follow script working.
+    - Reorganized the project in such a way as to make future work go a lot faster.( Just broke everything up into smaller, more modular, scripts.
+    - Added a lot of documentation to the scripts to make it easier to go back and continue working on them.

+   *Issues we have run into:*
+   - [ ] Now only a week behind.
+   - [ ] Camera follow script works but needs some tweaking so it doesnt show things that are off the screen.
+   - [ ] The player assets need a lot of work.

 ### Week 8
     To Be Completed!